Site icon Key Core Beliefs

 MS, CMHC, NCC, CI/CT

-Jim Macedone has been an ASL interpreter and a graphic designer for over 30 years.
-He is a practicing Clinical Mental Health Counselor (CMHC).
-Jim graduated from BYU-Provo in Family Science and got his masters in clinical mental health counseling, Magna Cum Laude.
-He actively serves the Utah Mental Health Counselors Association as their Executive Director for the past several years.
-Jim employs a constructivist approach including narrative therapy and play therapy.
+Jim Macedone is a practicing Licensed Clinical Mental Health Counselor.
+He has been an ASL interpreter and a graphic designer for over 30 years.
+Jim has an undergraduate degree in Family Science and a master’s degree in Clinical Mental Health Counseling, Magna Cum Laude.
+He is the Executive Director of the Utah Mental Health Counselors Association, and has been for the past several years.
+Jim employs a constructivist approach, including narrative therapy and play therapy.
 Jim has experience working with families, couples, individuals, teens, and kids.
-When Jim is not interpreting or counseling, he is definitely kayaking, at home with his wife and five kids, watching movies, gardening, or upgrading on his self-built, 1:1 scale R2-D2.
+When Jim is not interpreting or counseling, he enjoys kayaking, being at home with his wife and five kids, watching movies, gardening, or upgrading his self-built, 1:1 scale R2-D2.